 PG&E will supply power from two (2) existing substations to the new PCEP Traction Power System.
 Both substations must be modified to provide the required power.
 The JPB has executed a Master Agreement with PG&E as well as Supplements 1 through 5 to that agreement.
 Supplement 4, which includes the cost of constructing the substation modifications, was fully executed on October 18, 2018.
 The parties disagreed on the allocation of costs for the work, and following discussions between the parties, PG&E filed an application with the CPUC for a cost allocation plan.
 The CPUC's Administrative Law Judge announced a decision on May 7, 2020, that adopted a modified order affirming the cost allocation principles agreed to by the JPB and PG&E. The cost allocation process requires audited costs for PG&E's sub-station improvements.
 Those costs were expected to be available for inclusion in PG&E's 2023 General Rate Case which was filed in 2021.
 However, due to construction delays, only approximately 95% of audited costs are available.
 PG&E petitioned the CPUC to consider including the 95% of costs that have been audited in PG&E's current rate case.
 That petition was positively received by the CPUC.
-The JPB requested that PG&E make earlier payments of the funds that are due to the JPB under the cost allocation agreement to improve the PCEP's cash flow position.
+The JPB requested that PG&E make earlier payments of the funds that are due to the JPB under the cost allocation agreement to improve the

+PCEP's cash flow position.
 The JPB reports that PG&E has now agreed to make its payments to the JPB earlier than previously expected; this will relieve the anticipated cash flow issue in 2024.

 PG&E must still approve the dates for BBII's remaining short-circuit tests on TPSS 1 and 2.
 The notification period for an outage at the East Grand Avenue substation serving TPSS-1 is quite lengthy due to the large number of customers served from that location.
-The JPB reports that scheduling of these tests is still in progress as part of the acceptance of BBII's updated Roadmap to Completion.
+The JPB reports that the remaining short-circuit tests are being scheduled in February 2024.